EQ Agriculture is recognised as one of the leading providers of accountancy, taxation and business advisory services in the Scottish rural sector.

 Our team is well placed to advise clients and prospects on all of the above issues.

 Since joining EQ Accountants back in 2007, as a farming business we have built up a great relationship with EQ.
 We value their advice and support and have found them to be very approachable, have in depth knowledge of the agricultural industry, trustworthy and reliable, something which we value very highly.
-Over the last 9 years their knowledge and experience has helped us diversify into a haulage company and a variety of wind renewable projects.
+Their knowledge and experience has helped us diversify into a haulage company and a variety of wind renewable projects.
 We look forward to building our business to the next level with their help in the years to come.

 The Allan Family